zhengsx/rlcard/README.md

 Contribution to this project is greatly appreciated!
 Please create a issue for feedbacks/bugs.
 If you want to contribute codes, pleast contact [daochen.zha@tamu.edu](mailto:daochen.zha@tamu.edu) or [khlai037@tamu.edu](khlai037@tamu.edu).

 ## Acknowledgements
-We would like to thank JJ World Network Technology Co.,LTD for the technical support.
+We would like to thank JJ World Network Technology Co.,LTD for the generous support.